Minnesota Personal Injury Settlements

 A Jury Verdict Research study found that the median award in Minnesota in personal injury cases is an even $30,000.
 Minnesota personal injury plaintiffs receive an award in 67 percent of cases that go to trial.

-The median compensation in Minnesota is somewhat below the national median of $38,179, and I suspect Minneapolis, St. Paul, and Rochester verdicts inflate that average a bit.
-But because Minnesota has no-fault coverage (or PIP) in motor vehicle wreck claims up to $40,000 ($20,000 for medical bills and $20,000 for economic loss) that is subject to the collateral source rule, Minnesota personal injury lawyers tend to have few small cases in Minnesota.
+The median compensation in Minnesota is somewhat below the national median of $38,179.
+I suspect Minneapolis, St. Paul, and Rochester verdicts inflate that average a bit.
+But because Minnesota has no-fault coverage (or PIP) that we discuss in detail below in motor vehicle wreck claims up to $40,000 ($20,000 for medical bills and $20,000 for economic loss) that is subject to the collateral source rule, Minnesota personal injury lawyers tend to have few small cases in Minnesota.

 In other words, Minnesota law provides that awards are offset by collateral source payments (if the source of reimbursement does not have a subrogation right).
 So the gap between Minnesota’s median and the national median verdict is probably wider than the numbers reflect.
 Not surprisingly, U.S. Chamber of Commerce data found Minnesota juries to be the “15th best,” which means the 15th worst for personal injury victims.